Timmy-01/Timmy-01/README.md

 -👀 I’m interested in ...
 Coding, Designing and gaming

--🌱 I’m currently learning ...Machine Leanrning and data science
+-🌱 I’m currently learning ...
+Machine Leanrning and data science

--📫 How to reach me ...iamtimothycletus@gmail.com
+-📫 How to reach me ... iamtimothycletus@gmail.com